NicoHadas/NicoHadas.github.io/_pages/about.md

 My primary research interest is in developing deep learning frameworks to model cellular function and better understand disease pathogenesis.

-I have previously researched at the National Research Council of Canada and completed my undergrad in Biochemistry + Bioinformatics and the University of Waterloo.
+I have previously researched at the National Research Council of Canada and completed my undergrad in Biochemistry + Bioinformatics at the University of Waterloo.